harvester/docs/docs/upload-image.md

 !!!note

     - Please do not refresh the page until the file upload is finished.
-    - This feature is temporarily unusable on the UI, a known issue will be fixed via [#1415](https://github.com/harvester/harvester/issues/1415).
+    - This feature is temporarily unusable on the single cluster UI and will be fixed via [#1415](https://github.com/harvester/harvester/issues/1415).
 ![](./assets/upload-image-local.png)